chiffa/BioFlow/dev_log.rst

     - borked topology
     - current intensity between the interconnected nodes (potentially resolved)
-    - tight clusters due to cross-linking that disperse the network
+    - tight clusters due to cross-linking that disperse the network => Solved through statistics computation refactoring

 => Build an export of the sampling current weights to figure out which nodes are offending.
 => Re-compute eigenvalues of the laplacian and add values to the network weighting nodes

+=> Modify the insertion/retrieval pattern into the mongoDB to separate foreground from background runs
+    - Start with the foreground run
+    - continue with the backgrounds until satisfied
+    - always possible to resume the sampling afterwards

 Add a mention for what were the parameters of the launch of the analysis - what was build and where the data was loaded from?